Efficient Funding for the Second Poe-Sized Lock at Sault Ste. Marie, Michigan

-Eighty-six percent of all cargoes transiting the Soo are dimensionally restricted to the one large lock, the Poe.
-The 76-year old MacArthur, has lost its capability to serve as a functional backup to the Poe.
+Eighty-eight percent of all cargoes transiting the Soo are dimensionally restricted to the one large lock, the Poe.
+The 76-year-old MacArthur, has lost its capability to serve as a functional backup to the Poe.

 Efficiently funding the construction of the new lock is critical to Great Lakes commercial maritime transportation whose cargoes supply the industrial base of America that supports everything from the manufacturing of cars to washing machines, energy production, and America’s infrastructure.

-Congress should appropriate the maximum amount of funds that the Corps can absorb each year, efficient funding, to optimize the construction timeline thereby completing the new lock in seven years rather than ten years and reaping an estimated $30 million in overall project savings.
+Failure to fund contract options for the new lock will result in higher costs and construction delays.
+Congress should appropriate the maximum amount of funds that the Corps can absorb each year, efficient funding, to optimize the construction timeline thereby completing the new lock by 2030.